Markup & Margin Calculator

 Q1: What is markup?

-A: The percentage added to cost price to determine selling price.
+It is the percentage amount added to the cost price to determine the selling price.

 Q2: What is margin?

-A: The percentage of profit relative to selling price.
+It is the percentage of profit relative to the final selling price (revenue).

 Q3: Which is better to track?

-A: Margin is commonly used for profitability, markup for pricing.
+Margin is commonly used for analyzing profitability, while markup is used for setting prices.

 Q4: Can both be used together?

-A: Yes, businesses often use both to set and analyze prices.
+Yes, businesses often use markup to set the price and margin to report on the profit earned.